apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

 Depending on the driver manager you use, the user DSN in one of these files will be effective.

+{% include startnote.html %}The System and User DSN use different ini files in different locations on OS X.{% include endnote.html %}

 ----------

 ## Step 1: Set Environment Variables